2018 Tournament Rules

 All boats must fish into and out of Virginia Beach.
 Boundaries are 100 nautical miles from the Rudee Inlet Sea Buoy.
 Fish must be hooked within these boundaries, but may be fought outside of the boundaries once hooked.

 IGFA Saltwater Equipment and Angling rules apply with the exception of any special instructions given in these rules, and any instructions or changes that may be given during the Captain’s Meeting.
 Copies of IGFA rules are available during Registration.
 The VBBT is a Boat tournament—any member of the crew may set the hook, but a registered angler must then fight the fish unassisted.
-Unconventional non-trolling techniques are strictly prohibited.
-No backing into schools, casting, use of casting tackle, use of live bait or live bait teasers.
+This is a trolling tournament.
+While hook-ups accomplished with no headway are permissible if they occur at a time when baits settle while fighting another fish, unconventional non-trolling techniques are strictly prohibited.
+Backing into schools, casting, casting or pitching to a tailing fish or fish balling bait, use of casting tackle, use of live bait, live bait teasers or fishing for bait during the tournament is not permissible.
+The use of Tinker (Chub) Mackerel or Atlantic (Boston) Mackerel for bait is prohibited.

 Should a situation arise where a boat cannot make it back by the deadline, the fish and angler with scorecards may be transferred to another tournament boat, after consulting with VBBT Officials.
 If a boat becomes completely disabled, another boat may be substituted.
 Substitute boats must be registered with the Tournament Director prior to fishing.